The 3 Most Common Questions I Get Asked…

 If you are baking without oil, use a fruit puree like applesauce or mashed bananas instead of oil, butter, or shortening.

 When roasting vegetables, there’s no need to use oil.
-Before placing your vegetables in the oven, season them with whatever spices you choose and add a little vegetable broth or a soy sauce water mixture.
+Before placing your vegetables in the oven, season them with whatever spices you choose and add a little vegetable broth, a soy sauce water mixture, or even drizzle with balsamic vinegar.
 It might take a little longer to roast but, your food will brown nicely.

 3. My current issue is knowing what foods I can eat that will leave me feeling full and satisfied.